Vocational education and training (VET) is made up of different training products that are recognised across Australia.

 The Victorian training package purchasing guides include:

-Training packages are developed by industry reference committees and supported by skills service organisations.
-Visit the Australian Industry and Skills CommitteeExternal Link to learn how training packages are developed.
+Training packages are developed by industry technical committees and supported by Jobs and Skills Councils.
+For further information on how training packages are developed, please see the Training Package Organising Framework (TPOF 2025).

 Training packages are regularly assessed for quality and reviewed to ensure that they continue to meet the needs of industry, students and the community.